-From time to time Miami may lease apartment units at Hawks Landing and Oxford Commons in Oxford, Ohio, and then sub-let those units to students during the academic year.
+From time to time Miami may lease apartment units in Oxford, Ohio, and then sub-let those units to students during the academic year.
 Hawks Landing and Oxford Commons are reasonable contiguous to the Oxford Campus.
 The lessor of Hawks Landing and Oxford Commons is responsible for maintaining the leased units in a tenable, safe, and sanitary manner, in compliance with all state and local housing, building, and health requirements applicable to the rental property.
 Each unit at Hawks Landing and Oxford Commons has a smoke detector and a fire suppression system.
 The lessor of Hawks Landing and Oxford Commons performs annual fire safety/fire suppression system inspections.